How online platform got $3,5K revenue and 70% conversion to signup growth with the Dashly chatbot

 Monthly signups: 4000−5000

-Project duration with Dashly implementation team: March to April 2021
+Project duration with Dashly implementation team: February to March 2022

 When the team reached us, the company only consisted of two founders: Anthony, an SMM manager & marketer, and Roman, a developer.
 In addition, they engaged contractors — copywriters, designers, and developers — to work on other tasks.